bahmutov/cypress-failed-log/README.md

 # cypress-failed-log

-> Gets you the Cypress test command log as JSON on failure
+> Shows the commands from [Cypress.io](https://www.cypress.io) failed test in the terminal.

 [![NPM][npm-icon] ][npm-url]